igorgsduarte/firebase-rollback-hosting-action/README.md

 ## Outputs

-Values emitted by this action that can be consumed by other actions later in your workflow
+Values emitted by this action can be consumed by other actions later in your workflow

 ### `releases`